 - Participates in the orientation, mentorship and education of personnel and students.
 Provides formal and informal teaching/learning opportunities to assist personnel to achieve and maintain competence necessary for safe and effective practice.

-- Accepts directives, maintains confidentiality, does not discriminate, upholds RH Code of Conduct, Standards of Performance and ethical standards of the profession.
+- Accepts directives, maintains confidentiality, does not discriminate, upholds MH Code of Conduct, Standards of Performance, and ethical standards of the profession.

 - Specific job duties may vary based on facility and healthcare setting.